 Please complete this New Partnership Inquiry form to send TGH your details.
 We will review your information and reach out to you via email with more information.

 This meeting (either by phone or video) will be an opportunity for TGH to learn more about your organization, for you to learn more about TGH, and for us to discuss what a potential partnership might look like.
-Initial meetings must include the head of your school or organization (Executive Director, Site Director, and/or Head of School).
+Initial meetings must include the site executive of your organization (Executive Director, Site Director, and/or Head of School).

-4. Identify one employee to serve as the TGH Program Supervisor at your site.
+4. Identify one person to be the TGH Program Supervisor at your site.

 The TGH Program Supervisor must be an employee of your site.
-This person will serve as TGH's main contact and responsible for:
+This person will be responsible for:

 Keeping TGH up-to-date on staff changes related to instructors and site leadership